This article was published on: 05/16/21 2:38 PM

 - A fungal infection needs to be treated with an anti-fungal agent, such as our prescription strength BioPed Anti-Fungal Foot Foam available without a prescription.

 - BioPed Chiropodists are foot specialists, with more than 6 years of university and clinical education.
 They will be able to provide an assessment of any foot condition or infection and can prescribe medication to treat it.

 - There are many types of fungus but typically, only three main types that most commonly infect the foot and that is why some anti-fungal medications work better than others.

 - If left untreated, athlete’s foot can lead to serious bacterial complications.

 - Toenail and foot skin fungal infections are contracted by dirty pedicure instruments, soaking feet in a dirty basin or water, shoe or sock sharing and barefoot walking in areas where the fungal organisms are lurking (think moist, warm environments- showers, pools, spas, saunas, on vacation, etc)

 - Some pedicure salons do not use medical grade sterilizers (known as, autoclaves) to clean their instruments.
 This means that pretty toes today could mean yellow toes tomorrow.
 Don’t be afraid to ask your nail technician if they use steam sterilizers.

 - Do not allow your cuticles to be trimmed.
 This is your nail’s natural protection against infective agents.

-- To ensure medical grade sterilization of instruments, visit with a Chiropodist for regular nail and skin foot care.
-They will be able to help you prevent infection and if you believe you have already contracted foot fungus, they can help treat it.
+- To ensure medical grade sterilization of instruments, visit with a Chiropodist or Foot Care Nurse for regular nail and skin foot care.
+They will be able to help you prevent infection and if you believe you have already contracted foot fungus, a Chiropodist can help treat it.

 - If you have questions about your “dry skin” or believe you may have a fungal infection, seek the advice of one of our Chiropodists or Advanced Foot Care Nurses.
 For more information or to find a clinic near you, visit: